Blogs

 How to clean: To clean a UV filter in an AC, gently wipe it with a soft, dry cloth or use compressed air; avoid water or harsh chemicals to prevent damage.

 Pleated air filters are constructed from folds of cotton or polyester.
-Although they cost slightly higher than fiberglass ones, they are more effective at removing dust and other tiny particles like pollen and spores from the air.
+Although they cost slightly more than fibreglass ones, they are more effective at removing dust and other tiny particles like pollen and spores from the air.

 More pleated filters lead to better air filtration and reduce the chance of recirculating dust and other pollutants in the air.
 These filters usually have MERV ratings between 5 and 8.